Are you an adviser? Go to Unbiased Pro

 Here are just some of the most popular options:

-• Funds – There are wide-ranging options like mutual funds (that allow you to invest in a portfolio or bonds, securities and stocks) and sector-specific vehicles like real estate funds.
+• Funds: There are wide-ranging options like mutual funds (that allow you to invest in a portfolio or bonds, securities and stocks) and sector-specific vehicles like real estate funds.

-• Individual stocks – You could invest directly in another company or a number of companies if you believe they’ve got a bright future ahead.
+• Individual stocks: You could invest directly in another company or a number of companies if you believe they’ve got a bright future ahead.

-• Commodities – Tangible products, like gold, precious metals or oil.
+• Commodities: Tangible products, like gold, precious metals or oil.

 What tax considerations are there when doing corporate investing?

-Small companies, meanwhile, will be taxed on any ‘basic financial instrument’ (such as stocks, shares, bonds or options and futures contracts) investments once they’re realised.
+Meanwhile, other companies will be taxed on any ‘basic financial instrument’ (such as stocks, shares, bonds or options and futures contracts) investments once they’re realised.

 Do I need professional advice before investing?